tesla3327/michaelnthiessen/src/pages/difference-between-computed-property-and-watcher/index.md

 **Watch is for side effects.
 If you need to change state you want to use a computed prop instead.**

 Most of the time you'll want a computed prop, so *try to use that first*.
-If it doesn't work, or results in something weird, then you should switch to using a watched prop.
+If it doesn't work, or results in weird code that makes you feel like taking a shower, then you should switch to using a watched prop.

+## Learn more

+If you want to learn more about this, [Sarah Drasner](https://twitter.com/sarah_edo) has a [great article](https://css-tricks.com/methods-computed-and-watchers-in-vue-js/) comparing computed props, watchers, and methods.

+You can also check out the official documentation, which [addresses this issue](https://vuejs.org/v2/guide/computed.html#Computed-vs-Watched-Property) specifically.